tomchadwin/tom.chadw.in/_posts/2019-10-30-qgis2webTheStorySoFar.md

 motivated me, as did Victor's elegant Python in qgis-ol3.

-I lifted all the qgis2leaf code, placed it alongside the qgis-ol3 code, and sightly altered the GUI to allow users to switch between the two.
+I lifted all the qgis2leaf code, placed it alongside the qgis-ol3 code, and slightly altered the GUI to allow users to switch between the two.
 It worked, but really was in essence two plugins side-by-side, with all the duplication that implies.